-United States investors are cautioned that while the SEC now recognizes "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under the SEC Modernization Rules, investors should not assume that any part or all of the mineral deposits in these categories will ever be converted into a higher category of mineral resources or into mineral resources.
+United States investors are cautioned that while the SEC now recognizes "measured mineral resources", "indicated mineral resources" and "inferred mineral resources" under the SEC Modernization Rules, investors should not assume that any part or all of the mineral deposits in these categories will ever be converted into a higher category of mineral resources or into mineral reserves.
 These terms have a great amount of uncertainty as to their economic and legal feasibility.
 Under Canadian regulations, estimates of inferred mineral resources may not form the basis of feasibility studies, except in limited circumstances.

-Investors are cautioned not to assume that any "measured mineral resources", "indicated mineral resources", or "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
-Further, "inferred mineral resources" have a great amount of uncertainty as to their existence and as to their existence and as to their existence and legal feasibility.
+Investors are cautioned not to assume that any "measured mineral resources", or "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
+Further, "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
+Further, "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
+Further, "inferred mineral resources" that the Company reports in this presentation are or will be economically or legally mineable.
+Further, "inferred mineral resources" have a great amount of uncertainty as to their economic and legal feasibility.
 It cannot be assumed that any part or all of an inferred mineral resource will ever be upgraded to a higher category.